iyioio/package-hub/README.md

 <br/><br/>

 ## Clean up
-If the pkhub command is not shutdown gracefully target projects can be left in a non operational state.
-To fix this run pkhub with the -clean flag.
+Durning normal operation pkhub preforms clean up automatically when exiting but if pkhub does not shutdown gracefully target projects can be left in a non operational state.
+To fix this you can run pkhub in clean up mode by using the -clean flag.
 Make sure the first argument is the -clean flag.
-The order of the arguments are important
+The order of the arguments are important.

 ``` sh

 # clean projects based on the local config file